-In treating patients with acute kidney or ureter stones, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
-Important sources of value include appropriate imaging and testing, choosing the appropriate treatment plan (e.g., medical management vs. interventional procedure), and appropriate referral and connectivity to further urological care.
-Additionally, providers can influence the choice of the most appropriate pain medication (e.g., nonsteroidal anti-inflammatory drugs instead of opioids).
-Providers can also coordinate any necessary follow-up care to support timely recovery and assess the patient for any complications or recurrences.
+Among patients undergoing colposcopy, providers have several opportunities to improve the quality and cost of care, as depicted in Exhibit 2.
+Important sources of value include the provider's decision to perform an excision or biopsy only when clinically indicated, appropriate use of anesthesia (e.g., nonsteroidal anti-inflammatory drugs instead of lidocaine), and appropriate site of care.
+Providers can also coordinate follow-up care to decide next steps for management of findings.
 By adhering to clinically appropriate care guidelines, providers have the opportunity to improve quality and decrease costs.